mkp170791/numpy/doc/source/user/theory.broadcasting.rst

 broadcasting with numerous examples ranging from simple to involved.
 It also provides hints on when and when not to use broadcasting.

-numpy operations are usually done element-by-element which requires two arrays to have exactly the same shape:
+numpy_demo operations are usually done element-by-element which requires two arrays to have exactly the same shape:

 .. code-block:: python
     :caption: Example 1
     :name: example-1

-    >>> from numpy import array
+    >>> from numpy_demo import array
     >>> a = array([1.0, 2.0, 3.0])
     >>> b = array([2.0, 2.0, 2.0])
     >>> a * b
     array([ 2.,  4.,  6.])

-numpy's broadcasting rule relaxes this constraint when the arrays' shapes meet certain constraints.
+numpy_demo's broadcasting rule relaxes this constraint when the arrays' shapes meet certain constraints.
 The simplest broadcasting example occurs when an array and a scalar value are combined in an operation: